-The candidates must undergo the official notification available along with the application form to know more about the latest syllabus, examination pattern and other selection criteria.
-They should look syllabus for both the Tier-1 and Tier-2 in detail to start preparation accordingly.
+The candidates must read the official notification available along with the application form to know more about the latest syllabus, examination pattern and other selection criteria.
+They should look the syllabus for both the Tier-1 and Tier-2 in detail to start preparation accordingly.
 Apart from the syllabus, it contains some mandatory guidelines to which you have to stick with.
-In case, if you fail to comply these rules/ regulations & regulations designed specifically for attending exams like age-criteria, data typing speed with relaxed and non-relaxed norms, offered posts and their respective pay-scale.
+In case, if you fail to comply with these rules/ regulations & regulations designed specifically for attending exams like age-criteria, data typing speed with relaxed and non-relaxed norms, offered posts and their respective pay-scale.

 Selection of Books